psconfeu/2023/#FollowAlong/AzureAutomanageMachineConfiguration/README.md

 - Grab a drink, wait for approximately 30 minutes, and then run: `& "./Lab Guest Configuration/20 Azure Guest Configuration Lab Customizations.ps1"`

 ## Requirements to fully follow along (existing virtual machines)

+You do you!
+If you have machines in Arc that you would like to manage, you will need to adapt the configuration data, but you're probably advanced enough.

 - Everything from [advanced requirements](./README.md#Requirements-to-follow-along-without-virtual-machines)
 - VM(s) to manage, either Arc or Azure VMs.
 You will need to adapt your configuration data.